Home » Read & Learn » SEO | SEM » Guide to Google SEO and E-A-T (Now E-E-A-T)

 • Legal Information Pages

-• News Articles or Public/Official Information Pages for having an informed citizenry.
+• News Articles or Public/Official Information Pages for an Informed Citizenry.

 For YMYL topics, the reputation of a website should be judged by what experts in the field have to say.
 Recommendations from expert sources, such as professional societies, are strong evidence of a positive reputation.